AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/social/sweepstakes/customize-sweepstakes-styles.md

    >**Related Articles**
    >
    >
-   >The next step is to&nbsp;add [sign-up and fulfillment emails to your sweepstakes](../../../../product-docs/demand-generation/social/social-functions/use-emails-in-social-promotions.md).
+   >The next step is to add [sign-up and fulfillment emails to your sweepstakes](../../../../product-docs/demand-generation/social/social-functions/use-emails-in-social-promotions.md).